MilosJovanovicRT-5218/RubiksCubePC/README.md

 //In develop : Start 12.8.2023 - End (in progress)
 # RubiksCubePC

-//Name : Cubist Chronicles: Temporal Enigma
+//Name of game : Rubiks Cube Chronicles: Temporal Enigma